ELECTRIC80008STORM/Evidence-4-Grayscaling/README.md

 ### Conversion Process

 To convert a color image to a grayscale image, we can apply a mathematical formula to each set of color channels that define the pixels.
 This is where the functional programming paradigm shines.
 By using a function like `map` which lets us apply a function for each item iterated, we can easily apply the formula to each pixel.
 This formula combines the red, green, and blue values into a single luminosity value.
-The formula I’m going to use is the next one:
+The formula I’m going to use is the next one (_with the result being truncated to stored it as an integer_):
 $\ \text{luminosity} = 0.299 \times R + 0.587 \times G + 0.114 \times B \$.
 By applying this formula to each pixel, we transform the three color values into a single luminosity value, resulting in the grayscale version of the image.